Probiotics for yeast infection

 Latero-Flora is also a 100% vegan, so there are no dairy, soy, wheat, gluten or any other allergens.
 As we mentioned earlier, this is especially important during the candida and yeast infection treatment, where many people have high sensitivities to dairy, wheat and other allergens.

 Getting enough inulin or prebiotics from natural foods is possible, especially if your diet is high in these inulin rich foods.
-In cases of composed gut flora however, it is usually prefered to combine a diet that is high in prebiotics with prebiotics supplements such as inulin, in order to make sure you have enough prebiotics to rebuild a healthy gut flora.
+In cases of compromised gut flora however, it is usually preferred to combine a diet that is high in prebiotics with prebiotics supplements such as inulin, in order to make sure you have enough prebiotics to rebuild a healthy gut flora.